-Trump says ‘credible’ Epstein files should be released amid MAGA outrage
+Trump says ‘credible’ Epstein files should be released amid MAGA revolt

-US president opens door to releasing more information on accused sex trafficker as supporters rebel.
+US president opens door to releasing more information on accused sex trafficker amid outrage among his base.

 United States President Donald Trump has expressed support for the release of “credible” files on accused sex trafficker Jeffrey Epstein amid outrage among his supporters over his administration’s handling of the case.